 Compensation Committee.
-Executive officer compensation is administered by the Compensation Committee of our Board of Directors, which is composed of 4 members.
-Those members during 2006 were Messrs.
-Davis, Fernandez, Foster and Napier.
+Executive officer compensation is administered by the Compensation Committee of our Board of Directors, which is composed of four members.
+Those members during 2007 were Messrs.
+Fernandez, Foster, Napier and Vande Steeg.
 The Compensation Committee recommends base salaries and bonuses of executive officers to the Board, which then approves these items.
-Messrs.
-Davis, Fernandez, Foster and Napier approved the 2006 compensation arrangements described in this compensation discussion and analysis and recommended them to the full board, which then approved them.
-Mr. Napier served as Chairman of the Compensation Committee from January to May of 2006; Mr. Foster served as Chairman of the Compensation Committee from May to December 2006.
+The Committee approved the 2007 compensation arrangements described in this compensation discussion and analysis and recommended them to the full board, which then approved them.
+Mr. Foster served as Chairman of the Compensation Committee during 2007.
 Our Board of Directors delegates to the Compensation Committee the direct responsibility for, among other matters:

-- reviewing and approving goals and objectives for the Chief Executive Officer and determining the Chief Executive Officer's compensation; - reviewing and recommending compensation of all directors and executive officers; and - recommending incentive compensation plans and equity-based plans.
+- reviewing and approving goals and objectives for the Chief Executive Officer and determining the Chief Executive Officer's compensation; - reviewing and recommending compensation of all directors and executive officers; and - · recommending incentive compensation plans and equity-based plans.

 Role of Compensation Experts.
 Pursuant to its charter, the Compensation Committee is authorized to engage compensation consultants to assist it with its duties.
 The Compensation Committee has the sole authority to retain and terminate any outside counsel or other experts or consultants to assist it in the evaluation of compensation of our directors and executive officers, including the sole authority to approve such consultants' fees and other retention terms.
 The company utilized a compensation consultant in conjunction with determining long-term goals and objectives as part of the company's long-term incentive compensation plan for the 2006-2008 performance period.
-The Compensation Committee may also obtain advice from legal, accounting, human resources and other advisors as it considers issues.
+The same methodology was repeated to determine goals for 2007-2009 performance period.
+The Compensation Committee may also obtain advice from legal, accounting, human resources and other advisors as it deems necessary.